josh-clarke/propass/DEVNOTES.md

 # Developer Notes

-This repository has been a learning experience for me on using NodeJS, ES6+, Typescript, and modern developer workflows.
+This repository has been a learning experience for me on using node.js, ES6+, Typescript, and modern developer workflows.
 This Markdown file offers some insight into the files in this repository and a list of some resources that I have referenced.

 ## File Notes